 - Appropraite supportive footwear.

-- Non-weightbearing boot, such as a cast walker may needed in very severe cases to allow healing without further tissue damage, due to weight bearing activities.
+- Moon boot in very severe cases to allow healing without further tissue damage.

 Two Surgical Techniques for Sinus Tarsi Syndrome: